Didier Conrad: Reunion with Yann

 At the same time as Les Innommables returned, a spin-off series of the very popular Lucky Luke character by Morris appeared, titled Kid Lucky and purporting to show the character as a child, a popular trope in 1990s comics.
 This was credited to writer Jean Léturgie and artist Pearce, whose style resembled that of Conrad remarkably.
 When Morris and his publisher scrapped the series after two albums, it emerged that Pearce was actually Yann & Conrad sharing both writing and drawing duties as they had done at the beginning of their collaboration.
 The pair had decided to use a pen name for a series aimed at children to differentiate it from the rest of their joint output.
 Jean Léturgie and "Pearce" then launched a series in the same style called Cotton Kid and published five albums between 1999 and 2002.

 In 1996, Conrad was hired by DreamWorks Animation to work on the film The Road to El Dorado.
 He moved to the United States to do so, but continued to work on comics as well, working simultaneously on Les Innommables, Kid Lucky then Cotton Kid, and more Bob Marone stories for Fluide Glacial magazine.
 Bob Marone was now written by Yann & Conrad and drawn by another artist, Yoann using the pen name Janus.
 Yann & Conrad also created a new spin-off series of Les Innommables titled Tigresse Blanche ("White Tiger") and focusing on the character of Alix Yin Fu, a female shaolin fighter and CCP trainee spy.
 This prequel series is set several years before Les Innommables, at the time of the Chinese Civil War.
 Conrad drew seven Tigresse Blanche albums in total, the first two written with Yann and another five with Sophie Commenge, now using the pen name Wilbur.

 Asterix

 In 2012, Albert Uderzo chose Conrad and writer Jean-Yves Ferri to take over the best-selling series Asterix, which Uderzo had created with René Goscinny in 1959 and continued on his own since the latter's death in 1977.
 Conrad and Ferri released the 35th Asterix adventure, Asterix and the Picts, in October 2013, and the 36th, Asterix and the Missing Scroll in October 2015.
-Their third album, Asterix and the Chariot Race, was released on 19 October 2017, and their fourth album, Asterix and the Chieftain's Daughter, in 2019.
+The 37th album, Asterix and the Chariot Race, was released on 19 October 2017; the 38th, Asterix and the Chieftain's Daughter, in 2019; and the 39th – their fifth – Asterix and the Griffin, in 2021.

+For the 2023 release of the 40th Asterix album, Asterix and the White Iris, Conrad worked with a new scriptwriter, Fabcaro.